rahbal/ApplicationCareerPagesIndia/README.md

 > If you find any information that is incorrect, please [create an issue](https://github.com/rahbal/ApplicationCareerPagesIndia/issues) without hesitation.
-Please be supportive of efforts by others.
-This resource is built for everyone, by everyone.
+> Be supportive of efforts of others.
+> Built for everyone, by everyone.
+Open Document.